-Church-lights: Also known as ‘Gravelights’ , our Strahlux™ vegetable waxes are well suited to the production process, and to the long burn-time requirements of this candle type.
-The waxes can be blended with soft paraffin grades; for a fully vegetable-based candle, the 35-80 and 635-41 grades can be used at 100%.
+Church-lights: Also known as ‘Gravelights’, our Strahlux™ vegetable waxes are well suited to the production process, and to the long burn-time requirements of this candle type.
+The waxes can be blended with soft paraffin grades; for a fully vegetable-based candle, the 635-41 grade is recommended.

 Container & scented: A wide range of Strahlux™ waxes can be used in container candles, depending on the requirements of the formulator; typical blend ratios are 70-80% vegetable wax and 20-30% mid-melting paraffin wax.
-For scented candles, Strahlux™ 615 and 660-50M are especially recommended for fragranced candles ; low odour, light colour, excellent shelf-life stability and good fragrance compatibility are key benefits.
+For scented candles, Strahlux™ 615 and 660-50M are especially recommended; low odor, light color, excellent shelf-life stability and good fragrance compatibility are key benefits.
 For general use, Strahlux™ 35-58M, available based on segregated RSPO palm, is highly appreciated for its technical performance : smooth crystallization and surface features, no shrinkage, light color and good compatibility with other wax types.

 The products and services described on this website may not be available in all jurisdictions or to all persons.